emadens/RecSys-Competition-2021/README.md

 The goal is to recommend a list of 10 potentially relevant items for each user.
 MAP@10 is used for evaluation.
 You can use any kind of recommender algorithm you wish e.g., collaborative-filtering, content-based, hybrid, etc. written in Python.

 ### Solution
-We managed to use the combination of 5 different models for getting to the result, the strongest model among all resulted to be the SLIM model.
+We managed to use the combination of 5 different models for getting to the result, the strongest model among all resulted to be the SLIM.